exoscale/lingo/README.md

 chain (so checks ::foo, then ::bar and then ::baz).
 Alias information is not data available from raw explain-data, lingo has to infer by itself.

 If you want to have more precise error handling based on the problem pred only (usually it's the best things to do) you can use `set-pred-error!`.
+This will result in the addition of the `:exoscale.lingo.explain.pred/*` keys to the problem.

 ``` clj
 (set-pred-error! (s/def ::int-in-range (s/cat :_ #{'clojure.spec.alpha/int-in-range?}